Some relation between spectral dimension and Ahlfors regular conformal dimension on infinite graphs: Abstract

 \section{Abstract}

 The spectral dimension $d_s$ of a weighted graph is an exponent associated with the asymptotic behavior of the random walk on the graph.
 The Ahlfors regular conformal dimension $\ard$ of the graph distance is a quasisymmetric invariant, where quasisymmetry is a well-studied property of homeomorphisms between metric spaces.
-In this paper, we give a counter example of the inequality $\ard\le d_s<2$ in a homogeneous but not scale symmetric class of fractals, and also give a sufficient condition for the inequality in a class of scale symmetric graphs.
+In this paper, we give a typical example of a fractal-like graph with $d_s<\ard<2$ and prove a sufficient condition for $\ard\le d_s<2.$